batubulgur/bm-kailath-linear-systems/README.md

 Please disseminate.
 If you find any errors please report.

 You will need DjVuLibre.
-On Windows you need to add the install path to your environmental variable and to your `%PATH%` unless you want cmd.exe 10 line command cancer.
+On Windows you need to add the install path to your environmental variables and to your `%PATH%` unless you want cmd.exe 10 line command cancer.
 ```
  djvused kailath.djvu -e "set-outline kailath.bm" -s
 ```